 Add a wrapper div and set the "Name" property.

-Balancing Limits and Customization
+Balancing limits and customization

-Creating for Extensibility
+Creating for extensibility

-Using LifeCycle Events Correctly (Mobile and Reactive Web Apps Only)
+Using lifeCycle events correctly (Mobile and Reactive Web Apps only)

 True, and you navigate to another screen.
-In runtime, variables' values (defined as model) are saved, so that we can restore it when there's a Back Navigation also known as Previous Screen Navigation.
+At runtime, a variable's value (defined as model) is saved, so you can restore it when a Back Navigation occurs (also known as Previous Screen Navigation).

 True, but you might want to reset the screen state.
-So when you're using variables with default values always consider these navigation scenarios and if needed, assign the default values on the OnInitialize event handler.
+So when you're using variables with default values, always consider these navigation scenarios, and, if needed, assign the default value on the OnInitialize event handler.

 Some components create global variables, event listeners, or other data during their usage.
 Consider removing/deleting that data on the OnDestroy event.